FrenzisRed/My_CCNA_Notes/35_Port_Security.md

 currently dynamically-learned secure MAC addresses will be converted to sticky secure MAC addresses.

-The opposite is true as well if we issue the #### no switchport  port-security mac-address sticky
+The opposite is true as well if we issue the <strong>no switchport  port-security mac-address sticky</strong>

 Secure MAC addresses will be added to the MAC address table like any other MAC address.
 Sticky and Static secure MAC addresses will have a type of STATIC.
 Dynamically-learned secure MAC addresses will have a type of DYNAMIC.
-We can view all secure MAC addresses with <h4>show mac address-table secure</h4>
+We can view all secure MAC addresses with <strong>show mac address-table secure</strong>